bryanoltman/stager/README.md

 A Scene is a simple, self-contained unit of UI, and is the most important idea in Stager.
 Scenes make it easy to focus on a single widget or page to greatly increase development velocity by isolating them from the rest of your app and allowing fine control of dependencies.

-To create your own Scene, simply create a `Scene` subclass and implement `title`, the name of your Scene, and `build()`, which constructs the widget you wish to develop or preview.
+To create your own Scene, simply create a `Scene` subclass and implement `title`, the name of your Scene, and `build()`, which constructs body of the Scene.

 You can also override the following methods and properties: